-- Select whether IP settings are to be made automatically via DHCP.
+- Selection whether IP settings are to be made automatically via DHCP.
 The IP settings can also be entered manually.

 - IP address

 - Subnet mask

 - Standard gateway

-- Select whether DNS settings are to be made automatically via DHCP (only available if IP settings are received automatically via DHCP).
+- Selection whether DNS settings are to be made automatically via DHCP (only available if IP settings are obtained automatically via DHCP).
 The following DNS settings can be entered manually:

-- Primary DNS server
+- primary DNS server

-- Secondary DNS server
+- secondary DNS server